 Criminal justice is an incredibly important field.
 From the police officers who protect and serve communities every day to the analysts who crunch numbers to identify criminal trends that need to be addressed, it's a broad and all-encompassing area of employment that has a tangible impact on the daily lives of every person in the U.S. Criminal justice is also a field that has high professional standards and operates under significant public oversight.
 Because of these factors, having a quality education can make a big difference in the success of your career.

-At Southern New Hampshire University (SNHU), the online MS in Criminal Justice program has been designed by subject matter experts to ensure that students are equipped with the skills and knowledge that they need to thrive in this industry.
+An online MS in Criminal Justice degree can help equip students with the skills and knowledge that they need to thrive in the industry.
 With courses built around real-life assignments and practical lessons, you'll be amazed at how many answers there are to the question, "What can you do with a master's in criminal justice?"

 When you consider what to do with a criminal justice degree, you first need to think about how a master's degree in general can benefit your career.
 Earning a graduate degree in this field doesn't lock you into a specific path of employment.
 Rather, it broadens your options, opening doors for promotions and other new opportunities that might not otherwise have been available.

 Whether you're working as a corrections officer, a forensic investigator or a court system case manager, completing an advanced degree shows employers and supervisors that not only are you equipped with the skills and knowledge to take on greater responsibility in the workplace, but you also have the drive and dedication to pursue an education that goes above and beyond your basic job description.